svsool/memo/help/Features/Creating notes from links.md

 On picking (1) item Memo will insert a `short` link `[[note]]` pointing to `<root>/note.md` file.

-On picking (2) item Memo will insert a `long` link pointing to `[[folder1/folder2/note]]` file.
+On picking (2) item Memo will insert a `long` link `[[folder1/folder2/note]]` pointing to `<root>/folder1/folder2/note.md` file.

-Mixing short and long link behaviors helps to avoid clashes, however, long links shouldn't be pervasive with hierarchy-free knowledge bases, and short links prevalent instead.
+Mixing short and long link behaviors helps to avoid clashes.
+However, with hierarchy-free knowledge bases, short links should be prevalent over long links, and such conflicts shouldn't happen very often.

 ### Long links